HackTheBox — Archetype

 Getting a SYSTEM Shell

-With local administrator credentials, impacket-psexec is the most reliable way to get a shell.
-It authenticates over SMB, uploads a service binary, executes it, and connects back — the resulting shell runs as NT AUTHORITY\SYSTEM.
+With administrator credentials confirmed, impacket-psexec is the cleanest way to land a privileged shell.
+It authenticates over SMB, uploads a service binary, and drops us into a SYSTEM-level cmd.

 impacket-psexec administrator@$TARGET